graememcc/funkierJS/docs/markdown/byName.md

 when performing such manipulations, one must curry them in the desired manner first, before manipulating them.
 This limitation may be removed in future versions of the library.

+In certain cases, `objectCurry` can be used to curry constructors; the requirement is that the constructor is **not** new-agnostic.
+(This may be fixed in future versions).
+Note that the instanceof relation will not hold for any partially applied functions created along the way.

 Unfortunately, funkierJS has no visibility into functions bound with the native `bind` method; attempting to curry such functions won't throw, but they will not work as expected.